 Plan Your Own Nusa Penida Tour: How to Get Around Nusa Penida

-The only way to get around Nusa Penida is by motorbike.
+The best way to get around Nusa Penida is by motorbike.
 If you’ve done it before, great!
 If you haven’t… well nor had I, and I survived.
 The ride is beautiful and the roads are pretty quiet.
 What you do need to watch out for are the pot holes, sandy bits, and gravel piles.
 Those got both Chantae and I leaving us with matching scars on our legs.
 Trust me when I tell you may want to consider wearing long pants not shorts, because picking rocks out of your skin with a needle (no doctors on the island!) was an adventure in itself.

 Motorbike injuries aside, I had so much fun exploring Nusa Penida by bike because there are plenty of cool spots to see as you explore the island.